JuliaLang/julia/doc/src/tutorials/creating-packages.md

        and other packages each implement a unique approach based on a particular design philosophy.
      * In contrast, `SortingAlgorithms` provides a consistent interface to use many well-established sorting algorithms.
-6. Packages that wrap external libraries or programs should be named after those libraries or programs.
+6. Packages that wrap external libraries or programs can be named after those libraries or programs.

      * `CPLEX.jl` wraps the `CPLEX` library, which can be identified easily in a web search.
      * `MATLAB.jl` provides an interface to call the MATLAB engine from within Julia.